siliconflow/onediff/README.md

 python3 -m pip install -e .
 ```

-- If you clone the oneflow fork before
+- (optional) If you clone the oneflow fork before

   - uninstall and reinstall transformers and diffusers